alexyuly/chil/README.md

 3. one of (1) or (2), followed by an `->` ("arrow") *preposition* to the name of an input of that object
   - for example, `gate ->state`
   - or, for example, `delay @interval ->state`
-  - Note, the whitespace around each preposition is not important: The chil compiler trims whitespace around prepositions.
+  - Note, the whitespace around each preposition is not important: The Chil compiler trims whitespace around prepositions.
 However, it is conventional to format prepositions with a single leading space and no trailing space.
 4. a key-value pair with a key of one of (1), (2), or (3), followed by a value passed to the object when it is initialized
   - This key-value pair is called a constructor.
 At most one constructor per object is allowed.
 Constructors are not required, and the location of the constructor within code is irrelevant.
 All objects are constructed for which exist at least one reference of any kind.
   - for example, `delay @interval: 500`